 HSBC is committed to being fully FATCA compliant in all countries where we operate.
-Other banks and financial organisations will be affected, however their approach to adopting FATCA may differ to that of HSBC.
+Other banks and financial organisations are also affected, however their approach to adopting FATCA may differ to that of HSBC.

-FATCA will affect many of HSBC’s customers.
+FATCA affects many of HSBC’s customers.
 The impact on customers will depend on factors such as:

-- The type of policy agreement you have with HSBC, or
+- the type of policy agreement you have with HSBC,

 To find out more about FATCA in your country (including relevant tax forms and guidance) please:

 - click on the navigation heading at the top of this page which will provide you with a list of countries

 - select the country of your choice from the list